 As fitness writer Stephanie Mansour wrote, dancing by its very nature is fun to do.
 And there’s lots of different ways to dance, from belly to tap to ballroom.
 Dancing is popular at Kendal at Oberlin.
 Weekly dance activities at the Life Plan Community include English Country, Square, Line and Rollator Line, along with a dance walking class.

 Lively music also enhances dancing, and it’s good for our brain too.
 “Adding music to a dance experience creates a deeper experience for our minds.
-This makes our brain focus on rhythm, counts and requires our brain to do two things at once,” Jill said.
+This makes our brain focus on rhythm and counts - and requires our brain to do two things at once,” Jill said.

 But music can also be incorporated into other exercises.
 For instance, Kendal water aerobics classes include music, requests welcome, as well as games.